OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/obbject.md

 #### to_polars()

 Growing in popularity, polars is a blazingly fast dataframe library.
 This method will return a polars dataframe.
 Note that we do not include polars in the core dependency tree, so it needs to be installed separately.

+---

+More information can be found on the [OpenBB Core Readme](https://github.com/OpenBB-finance/OpenBBTerminal/blob/develop/openbb_platform/platform/core/README.md)